-Section 6 - Governments, central banks and international organizations
+Section 7 - Non-application - governments, central banks and international organizations

-Section 6 provides that the Instrument does not apply to certain governments, central banks and international organizations specified in the section.
-Section 6 does not, however, exclude derivatives firms that deal with or advise these entities from the application of the Instrument.
+Section 7 provides that the Instrument does not apply to certain governments, central banks and international organizations specified in the section.
+Section 7 does not, however, exclude derivatives firms that deal with or advise these entities from the application of the Instrument.

-Section 7 - Exemptions from the requirements of the Instrument when dealing with or advising an eligible derivatives party
+Section 8 - Exemptions from certain requirements in this Instrument when dealing with or advising an eligible derivatives party